til021/til021/README.md

 >
 ### About me:

-I'm currently specialising myself in the IT field, specifically as a **Data Analyst**!
+I'm currently specialising myself in the IT department, specifically as a **Data Analyst**!
 My main projects include machine learning modules, API's integrations, data cleaning, data exploration and visualization!

 My most used programming features are: **Python, BigQuery, SQL, Power BI, Excel** and **Git**.
 </div>